napalm-automation/napalm/README.md

 IRC
 ===

-You can find the homologus IRC channels on freenode #napalm-automation and #napalm-dev.
+You can find the homologous IRC channels on freenode #napalm-automation and #napalm-dev.
 Feel free to join if you prefer a more direct approach.

 Authors
 =======